emtneutrino/races/README.md

 To list all competitors in the race that you joined, type **`/races rivals`**.
 You will not be able to see competitors if you have not joined a race.
 If you cannot see all the competitors, type 'T' for chat and use the 'Page Up' and 'Page Down' keys to scroll.
 Type 'Esc' when done.

 To respawn at the last waypoint the player has passed in a race type **`/races respawn`**.
-You can also press 'F' on a keyboard, or 'Y' button on an Xbox controller or 'Triangle' button on a DualShock controller for one second to respawn.
+You can also press 'X' on a keyboard, 'A' button on an Xbox controller or 'Cross' button on a DualShock controller for one second to respawn.
 You can only respawn if you are currently in a race.

 Once everyone who wants to join your registered race have joined, you can start the race.
 Type **`/races start 10`** to start the race with a delay of 10 seconds before the actual start.
 If you do not indicate a delay, the default is 30 seconds.
 The minimum delay allowed is 5 seconds.
 Any vehicles the players are in will be frozen until after the delay expires.
 After the race has started, your race advertisement will be removed from all players.